Code-Institute-Submissions/gameshow-m1/README.md

 *	The game icons throughout the site and their respective shading provide the “pop” effect that stand out massively to the user.
 The display/shading/colouring/clarity of these icons are bigger in size and allow the user to notice them easily

 ##### Layout
 *	All the site’s pages are structured visually (font/colouring/areas) consistently throughout, creating a common theme for the users of the site.
-The hierarchy presented tells the user extremely quickly where to look on a page and how to navigate the site.
+The hierarchy presented tells the user extremely quickly where to look on a page and how to navigate the site
 *	“Pop” effect colouring is used on both game icons and review content areas to stand out to the user in a visually appealing sense

 #### Features left to implement